lsm/genji/doc/site.md

 ### Routing

 All methods in the `app.publicMethods` property will be mapped to url by default follows the [convention](app#naming-and-url-mapping).
-For example, the `blog.createPost` will be mapped to url that matches `^/blog/create/post`.
+For example, the `blog.createPost` will be mapped to url that matches `^/blog/create/post` by default.
-And since there is nothing about http method in app/method name both `GET` and `POST` requests will be accepted.
 Of course, if the default convention/mapping does not meet your needs, you can use the `map` function to map individual url to app method and override the default options.